Kong/docs.konghq.com/src/gateway/plugin-development/entities-cache.md

-affects this API key will be make Kong generate the affected `cache_key`, and broadcast it to all of the other nodes on the cluster so they can evict that particular value from their cache, and fetch the fresh value from the datastore on the next request.
+affects this API key will be make Kong generate the affected `cache_key`, and broadcast it to all of the other nodes on the cluster so they can evict that particular value from their cache, and fetch the fresh value from the data store on the next request.

 When a parent entity is receiving a CRUD operation (e.g. the Consumer owning this API key, as per our schema's `consumer_id` attribute), Kong performs the cache invalidation mechanism for both the parent and the child entity.

 **Note**: Be aware of the negative caching that Kong provides.
-In the above example, if there is no API key in the datastore for a given key, the cache module will store the miss just as if it was a hit.
-This means that a "Create" event (one that would create an API key with this given key) is also propagated by Kong so that all nodes that stored the miss can evict it, and properly fetch the newly created API key from the datastore.
+In the above example, if there is no API key in the data store for a given key, the cache module will store the miss just as if it was a hit.
+This means that a "Create" event (one that would create an API key with this given key) is also propagated by Kong so that all nodes that stored the miss can evict it, and properly fetch the newly created API key from the data store.

-See the [Clustering Guide](/gateway/{{page.kong_version}}/reference/clustering/) to ensure that you have properly configured your cluster for such invalidation events.
+See the [Clustering Guide](/gateway/{{page.release}}/production/deployment-topologies/traditional/) to ensure that you have properly configured your cluster for such invalidation events.

 ### Manual cache invalidation